-We are currently restructuring the event to accommodate all sessions and to provide all attendants with an engaging virtual experience.
-The papers and poster sessions will be held on November 10-13, 2020 while workshops, synergy sessions and Working Group meetings will be organised in weekly sessions from October 7-December 2.
+The programme has been restructured to accommodate all sessions and to provide all attendants with an engaging virtual experience.
+The papers, panels, social events and keynote speech will be held on November 10-13, 2020 while workshops, synergy sessions and Working Group meetings will be organised in weekly sessions from October 7-December 2.
 Posters will be presented in an online exhibition during the central week of the event, from November 9 to 13.
 The full programme of the event is now finalised and can be found here.

 Topic of this year’s event is Scholarly Primitives.